aborroy/alfresco-markdown-rendition/README.md

 ## How it works in the Repository

-- Triggers on either:
+- Triggers on either
   - Rendition path: fires when a child association `rn:rendition/cm:pdf` is created
   - Content path: fires on content create/update when the **original node** has mimetype `application/pdf`

 - Transform
   - Uses the Alfresco Transform Service to convert PDF to Markdown
-  - Requires a Transform Engine capable of `application/pdf → text/markdown` (like `alf-tengine-convert2md`)
+  - Requires a Transform Engine capable of `application/pdf TO text/markdown` (like `alf-tengine-convert2md`)

 - Execution model
   - Work is queued *within the current transaction* and executed *post-commit* on a background thread